-Calendly just turned five, and we’ve experienced some significant milestones in the last year.
-We’ve nearly doubled our workforce, broken growth records month over month, localized our app and solidified our commitment to our mission: taking the work out of connecting so that you can accomplish more.
+Calendly continues to grow, has broken growth records month over month, localized our app and solidified our commitment to our mission: taking the work out of connecting so that you can accomplish more.
 But we haven’t gotten there without giving thought and deliberation to who we hire and how we operate.

 Over the last several months, we’ve taken time to research and develop our core Calendly values.
 These are ideas that our team has largely embodied and run on for several years, they just weren’t articulated previously.
 Now that we’ve put them into words, we have a playbook we can all work from.
 There’s a guiding source of truth for what it means to be a Calendly employee and for how we agree to work as a team.